 The Family Directed Support Services (FDS) option offers parents of children with developmental disabilities more choice and flexibility in purchasing the services and supports their children need.

-By choosing family-directed services, families can:
+By choosing family-directed services, you can:

 - Decide how much to pay for services and supports

-- Manage their child’s individual budget
+- Manage your child’s individual budget

 - Agree to the principles of self-direction